Last Updated on March 30, 2023

 More Duck Restaurants

-Start your day with Duck Donuts but don’t forget that Duck is packed with some amazing local restaurants!
+Start your day with Duck Donuts but don’t forget that Duck Island on the outer banks is packed with some amazing local restaurants!
 Here are just a few of our favorites:

 - Breakfast (or any time)